GitHub repository with all resources: https://github.com/Microttus/LightCare

 Maintain still for as long as the Leader-Car stands still

-The fourth and last category are The Most Creative Design, and the criteria are:
+The fourth and last category is The Most Creative Design, and the criteria are:

 Has a creative and original design